 By comparing the healing ministry of the Lord Jesus to that of the modern faith healers, we can determine whether their claims have any basis in Scripture.
 If, as they say, they heal through the same power and in the same way that Jesus healed, we should be able to see marked similarities between them.
 However, just the opposite is true.
 Mark 1:29-34 gives us a description of just one day of Jesus’ healing ministry.
 His power to heal—and to do all kinds of miracles—was evidence that He had power over both the physical and spiritual effects of the curse of sin.
 He healed those afflicted with physical diseases, illnesses, and injuries, even raising the dead, and He cast demons out of those who were possessed by them.
 Only God can rescue us from the results of the Fall of man into sin—disease and death—and by His miracles, Jesus proved His deity.

 There are several distinctives in the way Jesus healed that are not characteristic of the modern faith healers.
 First, He healed instantly.
-Peter’s mother-in-law (Mark 1:31), the centurion’s son (Matthew 8:13), Jairus’ daughter (Mark 5:41-42), and the paralytic (Luke 5:24-25) were all healed immediately.
+Peter’s mother-in-law (Mark 1:31), the centurion’s servant (Matthew 8:13), Jairus’ daughter (Mark 5:41-42), and the paralytic (Luke 5:24-25) were all healed immediately.
 They did not have to go home and start to get better, as is the advice from many faith healers.
 Second, Jesus healed totally.
-Peter’s mother-in-law was fully functional after being healed from an illness so severe she was bedridden, but when Jesus healed her, she rose immediately and prepared a meal for all who were in the house.
+Peter’s mother-in-law was fully functional after being healed from an illness so severe she was bedridden.
+When Jesus healed her, she rose immediately and prepared a meal for all who were in the house.
 The blind beggars in Matthew 20:34 were given instant sight.
 Third, Jesus healed everyone (Matthew 4:24; Luke 4:40).
 They were not required to be pre-screened by the disciples before coming to Jesus for healing, as is the standard procedure with the healers today.
 There was no healing line they had to qualify for.
 Jesus healed all the time in many places, not in a studio with carefully-controlled circumstances.

 Fourth, Jesus healed actual organic diseases, not symptoms as the faith healers do.
 Jesus never healed anyone of a headache or back pain.
 He healed leprosy, blindness, and paralysis, miracles that were truly verifiable.
 Finally, Jesus healed the ultimate disease—death.
 He brought forth Lazarus after four days in the grave.
 No faith healer can duplicate that.
 In addition, His healings did not require faith as a precondition.
 In fact, most of those He healed were unbelievers.

 There have always been false healers who prey on the suffering and the desperate in order to pad their bank accounts.
 Such behavior is the worst kind of blasphemy because many whose money is wasted on false promises reject Christ outright because He does not do what the healer has promised.
 Why, if faith healers have the power to heal, do they not walk the halls of the hospitals healing everyone and releasing them all?
-Why do they not go to Africa and cure all the AIDS cases?
+Why do they not go to clinics and cure all the AIDS patients?
 They do not because they cannot.
 They do not have the power of healing that Jesus possessed.